c-cube/moonpool/README.md

 it's easier to pre-allocate exactly that many domains, and run more flexible thread pools on top.

+In addition, some concurrency and parallelism primitives are provided:
-In addition, `Moonpool.Fut` provides futures/promises that execute on these thread pools.
+- `Moonpool.Fut` provides futures/promises that execute
+    on these thread pools.
 The futures are thread safe.
+- `Moonpool.Chan` provides simple cooperative and thread-safe channels to use within pool-bound tasks.
+They're essentially re-usable futures.

+    On OCaml 5 (meaning there's actual domains and effects, not just threads), a `Fut.await` primitive is provided.
+It's simpler and more powerful than the monadic combinators.
+- `Moonpool.Fork_join` provides the fork-join parallelism primitives to use within tasks running in the pool.

 ## Usage